Disconnecting service

-• A member, or any person, causes unauthorized interference, diversion or use of utility service (meter tampering).
+- A member, or any person, causes unauthorized interference, diversion or use of utility service (meter tampering).
 The cooperative will disconnect immediately and call the local police department to document theft and initiate legal action.
-The member will be required to pay all fees, deposit, meter damage and any estimated use prior to being reconnected.
+The member will be required to pay all fees, deposit, meter damage and any estimated use before being reconnected.

 If You Are Moving: